COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC campuses. Read More ...

 PTC offers a wide range of online courses and full degree programs online.
-With a proper internet connection, you can take your online class at a location of your choice--24/7.
+You can take your online class at a location of your choice--24/7.

 From Art History to Accounting to C++ Programming, PTC offers a wide range of courses that can be completed entirely online.
 Since many of the requirements for most of PTC’s academic programs can be completed in either a traditional classroom setting, or online, this option offers students who are comfortable with computers additional flexibility while completing a degree.

 Hybrid courses combine online learning and required on-campus activities.
-In the typical hybrid course, 50% of the course instruction requires synchronous on-campus attendance.
 The dates and times of the on-campus activities are announced no later than the first class meeting.

 Online students must be independent learners.
-You will need to regularly access and operate the Desire2Learn (D2L) course management system.
+You will need to regularly access and operate the D2L (Brightspace) course management system.
 You will also need to practice strict time management and study skills.
-We strongly urge new online students to attend one of the D2L Student Training Sessions that are offered at the beginning of each semester.
+We strongly urge new online students to complete the Self-Paced Student Brightspace D2L Training.

 Currently enrolled students, please note: All D2L courses open on the FIRST day of class in the D2L "My Courses" area.
 You will not be able to access your courses in your D2L account in the My Courses box until the start date of the course.